Julio Dely Valdés: Managerial career

 Dely Valdés became a coach after his playing career ended.
 He signed with his former team, Málaga, as an assistant manager for head coach Antonio Tapia.
-He left the club on June 16, 2010, after the arrival of new Qatari owner Abdullah bin Nasser bin Abdullah Al Ahmed Al Thani.
+He left the club on June 16, 2010, after the arrival of new Qatari owner Abdullah bin Nasser Al Thani.
 The entire team and staff was rebuilt, and Dely Valdés did not have his contract renewed.

-On September 14, 2010, Dely Valdés became head coach of the Panama national team after FEPAFUT chose him over the Colombian Luis Fernando Suarez.
-The contract was for 10 months which included the Copa Centroamericana and the CONCACAF Gold Cup with an optional extension to include the FIFA World Cup qualifiers.
+On September 14, 2010, Dely Valdés became head coach of the Panama national team after FEPAFUT chose him over the Colombian Luis Fernando Suárez.
+The contract was for ten months which included the Copa Centroamericana and the CONCACAF Gold Cup with an optional extension to include the FIFA World Cup qualifiers.
 He appointed twin brother Jorge as his assistant.
 They led Panama to the final round of World Cup qualifying but ultimately fell short, after which the Dely Valdés brothers were not retained as managers.

 Julio was put in charge at Árabe Unido in August 2014 and was announced as the manager at Águila in El Salvador on December 31, 2014.